Back Pain? Six Exercises to Strengthen Abs and Lower Back Muscles

 - Raise and stretch your right arm and left leg at the same time until they are parallel to the ground.

-- Hold this position for a few seconds (you should feel your abdominals firing), then return to the starting position.
-Then switch sides and extend your left arm and right leg.
+- Hold this position for a few seconds (you should feel your abdominals firing),

 - Try to do three sets of this movement, with 12 repetitions on each side.